project-flogo/rules/README.md

 A `Rule` constitutes of multiple Conditions and the rule triggers when all its conditions pass

 A `Condition` is an expression involving one or more tuple types.
 When the expression evaluates to true, the condition passes.
 In order to optimize a Rule's evaluation, the Rule network needs to know of the TupleTypes and the properties of the TupleType which participate in the `Condition` evaluation.
 These are provided when constructing the condition and adding it to the rule.

-The rule's `Action` is a function that is invoked each time that a matching combination of tuples is found that result in a true evaluation of all its conditions.
-Those matching tuples are supplied to the action
+A `Action` is a function that is invoked each time that a matching combination of tuples are found that result in a `true` evaluation of all its conditions.
+Those matching tuples are passed to the action function.

-A `RuleSession` is the handle through which to interact with the rules API.
+A `RuleSession` is a handle to interact with the rules API.
 You can create and register multiple rule sessions.
-Rule sessions are silos for the data that they hold, they are like namespaces and sharing objects / state across rule sessions is not supported.
+Rule sessions are silos for the data that they hold, they are similar to namespaces.
+Sharing objects/state across rule sessions is not supported.

 Each rule creates its own evaluation plan or a network.
 Multiple rules collectively form the rule network

 Tuples can be created using `NewTuple` and then setting its properties.
 The tuple is then `Assert`-ed into the rule session and this triggers rule evaluations.
 A tuple can be `Retract`ed from the rule session to take it out of play for rules evaluations.

-## Usage
+### Usage
-The following code snippet demonstrates usage of the Rules API
+Now lets see some code in action.
+Below code snippet demonstrates usage of the Rules API,

 	fmt.Printf("Loaded tuple descriptor: \n%s\n", tupleDescriptor)
 	//First register the tuple descriptors